RED-DiffEq: Regularization by denoising diffusion models for solving inverse PDE problems with application to full waveform inversion: Results

 \section{Results}

 We first introduce full waveform inversion in Section~\ref{sec:fwi_intro} and present the RED-DiffEq framework in Section~\ref{sec:red-diffeq_fwi}.
-We then evaluate the effectiveness of RED-DiffEq in three scenarios from the OpenFWI benchmark (Section~\ref{sec:openfwi_result}).
-We also test RED-DiffEq on the Marmousi (Section~\ref{sec:marmousi_result}) and Overthrust (Section~\ref{sec:overthrust_result}) data to demonstrate its generalizability.
+We then evaluate the effectiveness of RED-DiffEq in four scenarios from the OpenFWI benchmark (Section~\ref{sec:openfwi_result}).
+We also analyze the uncertainty quantification capabilities of our method (Section~\ref{sec:uq_result}).
+Finally, we test RED-DiffEq on the Marmousi and Overthrust models (Section~\ref{sec:marmousi_result}) to demonstrate its generalizability and domain decomposition capabilities.
+All the experimental details, including the training of the diffusion model, hyperparameter tuning, and other design choices are presented in Section~\ref{sec:appendix_experiment_detail}.